wangxf2000/masterclass/ranger-atlas/README.md

   - Wait 30s

-- [ ] Login to Zeppelin as end users and run demo Hive queries
+- [ ] Login to Zeppelin as end users (ivanna_eu_hr and joe_analyst) and run through demo Hive queries one by one in the prebuilt notebooks

   ## Demo walkthrough